Skip to content

 What's the hardest part of the Ride London 100?+

-Closed roads on the outbound and return legs. surfing from group to group in the first 40km and burning matches — so pacing discipline is the single biggest lever most amateurs miss.
+Closed roads from central London out through Essex and back. surfing from group to group in the first 40km and burning matches — so pacing discipline is the single biggest lever most amateurs miss.
 Sit in a pack at your sportive pace.

 How many hours a week should I train at 12 weeks out from the Ride London 100?+